Gravesend Race Track

-Gravesend Race Track at Gravesend in Brooklyn, New York was a Thoroughbred horse racing facility that opened in 1886 and closed in 1910.
+Gravesend Race Track was a Thoroughbred horse racing facility in the Gravesend neighborhood of Brooklyn, New York, that opened in 1886 and closed in 1910.
 The track was built by the Brooklyn Jockey Club with the backing of Philip and Michael Dwyer, two wealthy racing stable owners known as the Dwyer Brothers.
 Philip, the controlling shareholder of the Brooklyn Jockey Club, served as its president.

-Gravesend Race Track hosted the Preakness Stakes for fifteen years.
+Gravesend Race Track hosted the Preakness Stakes for fourteen years, from 1894 to 1907.

 History

 Opened on August 26, 1886, its first executive board consisted of: